 - natural tortilla chips (use gluten-free if needed)

-- chopped tomatoes
+- grape tomatoes

 - shredded sharp cheddar